2014 Belgian Grand Prix: Post-race

 The collision between Rosberg and Hamilton on lap two overshadowed the race.
 The stewards investigated the contact and declared it "a racing incident", with neither driver to blame.
 Hamilton claimed after a meeting that Rosberg admitted to have made wilful contact to "prove a point" and that Hamilton could have avoided the situation.
 Rosberg initially denied any wrongdoing, saying he discerned no risk in attempting the manoeuvre.
 Mercedes team principal Toto Wolff called the contact "absolutely unacceptable" and the team's non-executive chairman Niki Lauda echoed his colleague's view, "If these things happen at the end of the race when they are fighting, we can talk about it.
 But on the second lap, it is ridiculous."
-Rosberg denied Hamlton's version of the internal meeting two days after the race and that there was "a very good and important discussion after the race, everybody gave their opinion and now we move forward".
+Rosberg denied Hamilton's version of the internal meeting two days after the race and that there was "a very good and important discussion after the race, everybody gave their opinion and now we move forward".
 The championship's governing body, the Fédération Internationale de l'Automobile (FIA), said Hamilton's claims did not warrant a review under the FIA International Sporting Code, which states if "a new element was discovered" regardless of the stewards' decision, a second meeting had to be convened to address it.